fourwastaken/classicmacro/README.md

 4) Run the script

-5) Open Classic Minecraft in Firefox
+5) Open Classic Minecraft in your web browser

 6) Press whatever key you set to start resetting worlds (Must either be on start screen or escape screen)